 If one gets to the heart of the incentive for the legions of lawyers, accountants, traders, actuaries and assorted consultants, pension funds and other institutional investors, investment banks and other intermediaries, and the many suppliers of technology and support services (as one can also see in the graphic), the whole system automatically seeks larger deals, faster trades, liquid investments and high returns (always with the desire for ever lower risk).
 We call this ‘speed and weight of capital creep’ and as we will explain a few paragraphs further on, it is enabled by a system that over time has ‘removed the bulkheads’ from the ship.

-Some of these organisations, because of the system pressure to do M&A activity, a relative lack of R&D, and the absence of thorough innovation as discussed - are increasingly weak.
-Partly because there is so little capital formation at the bottom (covered later), capital in the system therefore has less tangible opportunities at the top to invest in, and therefore a greater share of it ‘concentrates’ into traded activity.
+Some of these organisations, because of the system pressure to do M&A activity, a relative lack of R&D as described, and the absence of thorough innovation as discussed - are increasingly weak.
+Partly because there is so little diverse capital formation at the base and successive middle layers of an economy (covered later), capital in the system therefore has less tangible opportunities at the top to invest in, and therefore a greater share of it ‘concentrates’ into traded activity.

-The share of capital that is sucked into ‘high frequency trade’, for example - increases year on year.
-Yet it can be argued - financial instruments - traded by computers multiple times a second, are sucking up capital that could be used productively elsewhere - and rather than adding value to the system, they are extracting it.
+The share of capital that is directly or indirectly allocated into ‘high frequency trade’, for example - increases year on year.
+Yet it can be argued - financial instruments - traded by computers multiple times a second, are sucking up capital that could be used productively elsewhere - and rather than adding value to the system, these algorithmic arbitrage trading functions are extracting it.
 Again we’re not saying all financial trading and speculation is bad.
 Rather - it’s when it's done to the extreme and to the expense of the real economy - that problems occur.

 Causes of capital concentration include deregulation, globalisation, the internet, and many questionable and hard to regulate financial innovations.
 It is all obscured by ever greater complexity which even insiders or so called ‘financial professionals’ find hard to understand.